 Please read information below from the ClearCorrect website to learn more about your clear braces.
 For additional information, visit the ClearConnect FAQ page.

-For more information about your clear braces treatments, or to schedule an appointment with Dr. Beall or Dr. Beall or Dr. Christopher, please use our Appointment form or call our office: James Island Family, Cosmetic, & Implant Dentistry Charleston Office Phone Number 843-795-1111.
+For more information about your clear braces treatments, or to schedule an appointment with Dr. Beall or Dr. Beall, Dr. Christopher or Dr. Blanton, please use our Appointment form or call our office: James Island Family, Cosmetic, & Implant Dentistry Charleston Office Phone Number 843-795-1111.

 What should I expect during treatment?

 While wearing clear aligners is generally not painful, there will be days (not weeks) when the new aligners may cause the teeth to be uncomfortable.
 Your ‘bite’ will feel different from time to time while the teeth are in transition.
 You may have a lisp at first while becoming accustomed to talking with the aligner.

 Will the aligners hurt?
 How comfortable are the aligners?